-Communities across North Carolina are developing great local models of workforce development.
+Communities across North Carolina are developing strong local models of workforce development.
 North Carolina should build on those successes and replicate them in more places to continue building and expanding innovative solutions.

-5. Briefly describe how the Local Area WDB provides new and innovative solutions to support the growth of the local workforce system.
+4. Describe how the Local Area WDB and the partners identify, address, and provide new and innovative solutions to support the job growth and business expansions of the local workforce system.